 Multimedia formats are considered and collections established when a significant portion of the community has access to the necessary technology to make use of the format.

-The Morton Grove Public Library accepts donations of books and other materials.
+The Morton Grove Public Library accepts donations of books and other materials as outlined in the Donations Policy (link).
 Donated materials may be added to the collection in accordance with the library's selection guidelines.
-Materials not added to the collection may be sold in used book sales to generate funds for the library, or shared with other local organizations.
+Materials not added to the collection may be sold in used book sales or shared with other local organizations.

 The Library also accepts monetary donations for the purchase of materials for the collection (a gift book or in memoriam).
 The library's selection guidelines apply to any materials purchased with these funds.